 So I have pretty much had the worst luck ever, which is strange considering everyone around me says I’m the luckiest person they know.
 I’m the one who wins every raffle I enter and the Bingo jackpots, although I’ve yet to win the Lotto.
 I went and broke my foot four weeks after giving birth to my baby boy, Frankie.
 So now I have a seven-week-old baby boy, a demanding four-year-old daughter Kayla, and NO LEFT FOOT!
 And no, it didn’t happen on my first night out since having Frankie (it’s going be almost 12 months before I can wear six-inch heels and hit the pub again since becoming pregnant).
 In actual fact, I was having a water fight.
 A mother of two can still have fun!

-My Little Babog is an award winning Irish parenting and family travel blog.
-I’m Kellie, a serial coffee drinker, a bit of a rocker, a professional cake eater, a cloth nappy enthusiast and mammy to Kayla, Frankie, Kadie, and Kenzie.
+My Little Babog is a multi-award winning Irish parenting and family travel blog.
+I’m Kellie, a serial coffee drinker, a professional cake eater, a cloth nappy enthusiast and mammy to Kayla, Frankie, Kadie, and Kenzie.
 I’m on an amazing journey, winging it all the way.
 Here you will find my parenting fails and honest tales.

 My eldest is Kayla.
 She can be found making YouTube tutorials on my phone with her Lottie Dolls or searching for fairies in the garden.
-She likes climbing tree’s, unicorns, snails, my makeup and loves reading.
+She likes climbing tree’s, unicorns, snails, my makeup and love to read.
 I spend my day’s bargaining, bribing and counting to three with this one.
 Kayla’s daddy and I are separated and we both co-parent.

 And finally Kenzie, the latest addition, born July ’16.
-She’s a cloth nappy wearer, exclusively breastfed and a snuggle monster.
+She’s a cloth nappy wearer, I’m STILL breastfeeding her and she’s never slept a night in a cot.
 There are only ten months between Kadie and Kenzie, Irish twins.
 I must be mad.
 I am mad.